Key facts

 Apply now

-Before you apply you need to identify a project and supervisor to support your application.
-Take a look through the projects booklet (PDF, 2.0MB) to see if there is an existing project that interests you.
-Contact the project supervisor to discuss the project and seek their written (e-mail) agreement to supervise you.
+Before applying, you must identify a project and secure a supervisor.
+Review the projects booklet on the honours in life and environmental sciences page to find a project that interests you.
+Once you’ve chosen, contact the project supervisor to discuss it and obtain their written (email) agreement to supervise you.

 You may also contact the Honours Campus Coordinator to discuss your own project proposal and identify a potential supervisor.